What is Multi-centric Lymphoma?

 Radiation therapy given to patients either after the completion of chemotherapy or during ongoing sessions have been found to be safe and therefore calls for further investigation.

-Prognosis– Conventional chemotherapy results in total remission in approximately 60-90% of cases with a median survival time of 6-12 months.
-In approximately 20-25% cases, dogs live 2 years or longer after initiation of this treatment.
-In cases, where the disease recurs and a second round of chemo has to be initiated, the median survival rate is approximately 336 days.
+Conventional chemotherapy results in total remission in approximately 60-90% of cases with a median survival time of 6-12 months.
+In approximately 20-25% of cases, dogs live 2 years or longer after initiation of this treatment.
+In cases, where the disease recurs and the second round of chemo has to be initiated, the median survival rate is approximately 336 days.
 Dogs treated with rescue protocols have a survival rate of 1.5-2.5 months.
-Studies indicated that dogs which underwent splenectomy showed a median survival rate of 14 months.
+Studies indicated that dogs that underwent splenectomy showed a median survival rate of 14 months.

 They result from metastasis of multicentric lymphoma.
 Symptoms may vary from paralysis, seizures to paresis (condition typified by partial loss of movement).

 What is the Treatment for Central Nervous System Lymphoma?

 If tumors are localized local radiation therapy should be considered.
 Chemotherapy is also sometimes combined with CNS irradiation.

 What is the Prognosis of Central Nervous System Lymphoma in dogs?

 Overall the response rates are low and of short duration.